Skyrant/masstagger/README.md

 # masstagger
-Tagging users on Reddit based on their posts in other subreddits
+This extension will identify far-right users on reddit.com